 Call for Participants: The Russian-Speaking Jewish Community in the North Shore and the Greater Boston Area: An Oral History Project.
 Learn more about how to participate.

-International Study and Travel Course
+International Study and Travel Institutes

 Each summer, the CHGS organizes a study and travel course to international sites of genocide and mass atrocities for students and professional educators.
 Students visit museums and historical sites, learn from local academic experts, and share ideas about curriculum and teaching.